amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 ## 5.3 Jacobi v. bisection

+The bisection method is more specialized to our specific matrix and therefore outraces the Jacobi method once the number of integration points get larger.
+However, the Jacobi method might do better with a denser matrix, since the bisection method depends on first finding the characteristic polynomial.

 # 6. Conclusion

 We found that using Jacobi's method to find eigenvalues was very doable.
-While the bisection is much faster, it does not give us the opportunity to find eigenvectors. \
+While the bisection is much faster, it does not give us the opportunity to find eigenvectors.

 It is also pretty easy to modify an algorithm like this to work for many different scenarios.
 We demonstrated both a buckling beam and a quantum particle here, which both turned out very good.

-## 6.?
-Future work

-If someone were to improve upon these algorithms or apply them to even more scenarios it might be worth investigating if the bisection method is enough for the scenario or if you would actually need the Jacobi method.
+As a method of diagonalization however, there are more effective methods than the Jacobi method.
+It is too slow and works best as a pedagogic tool.

 # Appendix